VanessaAoki/MembersOnly/README.md

 5. Type `$ cd bin` to move to the bin folder, *you must be on this folder to execute the file*;

-6. Execute `$ rails server` on the terminal and run `http://localhost:3000` on your browser *(Google Chrome, Mozilla Firefox, Microsoft Edge, Apple Safari etc.)*;
+6. Execute `$ rails server` on the terminal and run `http://localhost:3000` on your browser *(Google Chrome, Mozilla Firefox, Microsoft Edge, Apple Safari, etc.)*;

-7. Explore the app, sign up - or sign in if you are already an user - share and read secrets;
+7. Explore the app, sign up - or sign in if you are already a user - share and read secrets;

 8. After you are done, stop running the server by clicking `ctrl + C` on your terminal.